The Pros and Cons of Fiberglass Balconies

 During the winter, even when the surface has a high level of adhesiveness, large quantities of snow can make it slippery and susceptible to falls.
 During the summer, if your fiberglass balcony is subject to a lot of sunlight, it’s recommended that you avoid dark colours as they attract heat.
 It is composed of materials that are similar to metal and thus makes it so that a prolonged exposure to sunlight can make the surface very hot and therefore, potentially uncomfortable.
 In the long run, exposure to extreme heat can also cause glass contractions which can lead to cracks in the surface.

 Fibreglass balcony maintenance

-As we mentioned in our pro-fiberglass points, cleaning a fiberglass balcony is quite easy.
+As we mentioned in our pro-fiberglass points, cleaning a fiberglass balcony is fairly easy.
 In most cases, a rag and a little bit of liquid soap will do the trick, allowing the balcony to develop a new sheen once it’s been cleaned.

-If you’re looking for a deep cleaning technique, using a brush should be very efficient.
+If you’re looking for a deep cleaning technique, using a soft bristled brush should be very efficient.
 However, try to avoid metallic brushes as the friction caused by the metal may create opportunities for rust to settle in.
 The same goes during the winter: leaving metal objects on your balcony could lead to the appearance of rust.

-If a crack occurs, whatever the cause, it is important to fix it by filling the crevices ASAP.
-If you wait too much, water infiltrations may cause more cracks and the whole balcony could collapse in the long-run.
+If a crack occurs, whatever the cause, it is important to fix it by filling the crevices as soon as possible.
+If you wait too long, water infiltrations will cause more cracks and the whole balcony could collapse in the long-run.
 This is obviously something you should actively work to avoid.

 Real estate developers often include fiberglass balconies on their condo buildings, since they are durable, cost very little in terms of maintenance and are quite inexpensive, especially when multiple balconies are being built.
 However, maintaining this surface may still come down to you, so it would be recommended that you treat it like it's your own.

 Get 3 renovation quotes for your fiberglass balcony project